open-telemetry/oteps/text/0000-template.md

 }
 ```

-On the SDK side, everything will be implemented so that all of this functionality will be optional, and the user is not required to add any new configurations.
-As stated before, to read from a configuration service, the SDK needs to be configured with the service endpoint, a Resource and a default config.
-The SDK will periodically read a config from the service.
+The SDK extension will periodically read a config from the service.
 If it fails to do so, it will just use the default config, or the most recent successfully read config.
 If it reads a new config, it will apply it.

 Export frequency from the SDK depends on Schedules.
+There can only be one Schedule for now, which defines the schedule for all metrics.
+The schedule has a CollectionPeriod, which defines how often metrics are exported.

-Each Schedule has inclusion_patterns, exclusion_patterns and a CollectionPeriod.
+In the future, we will add per-metric configuration.
+Each Schedule also has inclusion_patterns and exclusion_patterns.
 Any metrics that match any of the inclusion_patterns and do not match any of the exclusion_patterns will be exported every CollectionPeriod (ie. every minute).
-The SDK implementation will be changed so that it can export metrics that match one certain pattern at a certain interval, while exporting metrics that match another pattern at a different interval.
+A component will be added that can export metrics that match a pattern from one Schedule at that Schedule's collection period, while exporting other metrics that match the patterns of another Schedule at that other Schedule's collection period.

 The collector will support a new interface for a DynamicConfig service that can be used by an SDK, allowing a custom implementation of the configuration service protocol described above, to act as an optional bridge between an SDK and an arbitrary configuration service.
 This interface can be implemented as a shim to support accessing remote configurations from arbitrary backends.
 The collector is configured to expose an endpoint for requests to the DynamicConfig service, and returns results on that endpoint.